Jalgasbay Berdimuratov: Career

-In 2021, he won the gold medal in his event at the Wladyslaw Pytlasinski Cup held in Warsaw, Poland.
+In 2021, Berdimuratov won the gold medal in his event at the Wladyslaw Pytlasinski Cup held in Warsaw, Poland.

-He won the silver medal in his event at the 2022 Asian Wrestling Championships held in Ulaanbaatar, Mongolia.
+Berdimuratov won the silver medal in his event at the 2022 Asian Wrestling Championships held in Ulaanbaatar, Mongolia.
 He won the gold medal in his event at the 2021 Islamic Solidarity Games held in Konya, Turkey.

+In 2023, Berdimuratov won the gold medal in the 87 kg event at the 2022 Asian Games held in Hangzhou, China.
+He defeated Nasser Alizadeh of Iran in his gold medal match.

+He competed at the 2024 Asian Wrestling Olympic Qualification Tournament in Bishkek, Kyrgyzstan hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his second match and he did not qualify for the Olympics.
+Berdimuratov also competed at the 2024 World Wrestling Olympic Qualification Tournament held in Istanbul, Turkey without qualifying for the Olympics.